-- If it is required to encode an offshore landmark (as defined by the attribute category of landmark), the ECDIS system attribute in the water (see clause 30.3) must be populated to ensure the feature is always displayed on the ECDIS.
-Where fitted, lights should be encoded as described in Section 19, with the Building, Wind Turbine, Landmark or Silo/Tank being used as the structure feature for the relevant light equipment feature(s) (see clause 18.1). - For encoding wind turbines, see clause 7.4.
+If it is required to encode an offshore landmark (as defined by the attribute category of landmark), the ECDIS system attribute in the water (see clause 30.3) must be populated to ensure the feature is always displayed on the ECDIS.
+Where fitted, lights should be encoded as described in Section 19, with the Building, Wind Turbine, Landmark or Silo/Tank being used as the structure feature feature feature (s) (see clause 18.1). - For encoding wind turbines, see clause 7.4.